On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Introduction

 \section{Introduction}

 Higher-derivative gravitational theories attract considerable attention due to their numerous applications in quantum gravity.
 Indeed, the simple integration of vacuum bubble diagrams of matter fields in curved spacetime produces curvature-squared terms in the effective action~\cite{UtDW}, while the inclusion of the same type of structures in the classical gravitational action of general relativity renders the quantum theory renormalizable~\cite{Stelle77}.
-Adding more derivatives in the action enhances even more the ultraviolet (UV) behavior of the quantum theory.
+Adding more derivatives to the action enhances the ultraviolet (UV) behavior of the quantum theory even more.
 In fact, terms quadratic in curvatures and polynomial in derivatives can make the theory superrenormalizable~\cite{AsoreyLopezShapiro}.
-Theories with an infinite number of derivatives may also be (super)renormalizible depending on the choice of the action nonlocal form factor~\cite{Krasnikov,Kuzmin,Tomboulis,Modesto12}.
+Theories with an infinite number of derivatives may also be (super)renormalizable depending on the choice of the action nonlocal form factor~\cite{Krasnikov,Kuzmin,Tomboulis,Modesto12}.

-In the last decade, the literature on models with more than four metric derivatives in the gravitational action has increased substantially.
-This is motivated by the possibility of solving the contradiction between renormalizability and unitarity which is present in the original formulation of fourth-derivative gravity.
-Even though the quantum properties of these models are nowadays well understood, the same cannot be said about their classical solutions.
+The literature on models with more than four metric derivatives in the gravitational action has increased substantially in the last decade.
+This is motivated by the possibility of solving the contradiction between renormalizability and unitarity present in the original formulation of fourth-derivative gravity.
+Even though the quantum properties of these models are well understood nowadays, the same cannot be said about their classical solutions.

+The aim of the present work is to systematically study a procedure for generating modifications of the Schwarzschild geometry inspired by higher-derivative gravity models and discuss the main features of the resulting metrics.
+Although these metrics are not solutions to the complete field equations of those models, they might reproduce characteristic properties of the fundamental solutions.